ERP implementation lessons learned

 The fact that Sage X3 is a truly global ERP system doesn’t automatically guarantee a successful international deployment.
-In this blog we share some of the lessons we’ve learned during Inixion’s global Sage X3 implementations.
+In this blog, we share some of the ERP implementation lessons we’ve learned during Inixion’s global Sage X3 projects.

 Ignore local conditions at your peril.
 Whilst Sage X3 can manage local business requirements and your local sites will be asked to work within its scope, cultural differences ‘on the ground’ will need to be considered.
 These can include work ethic, working hours, hierarchy and many other subtle or obvious differences.
 You need to make sure that your Sage X3 implementation partner can adapt to local cultural differences, as their ability to deal with these is an essential part of the success of the implementation.